laurabolwell/farmyard-counting-game/README.md

 - **Start of Game Modal**

-    - This modal pops up when the page is loaded.+
+    - This modal pops up when the page is loaded.
     - Gives the user the choice of 2 levels of difficulty
     - Has no close button and has a static backdrop so that the user cannot progress without choosing a level of difficulty
     - Minimal text and a large obvious button for each level so that children can proceed with the game even if parents are not present to select the level